Skip to main content

 The Element panel provides useful tools for searching, sorting, and filtering.

-- Newest on top: Sorts elements by their creation or first modification date, with the most recently created or modified elements appearing at the top.
-This sorting method respects the original creation or first modification date: regardless off future edits, the oldest elements will still appear first.
+• Newest on top: Sorts elements by their creation or first modification date, with the most recently created or modified elements appearing at the top.
+This sorting method respects the original creation or first modification date: regardless of future edits, the oldest elements still appear first.

-- Oldest on top: Sorts elements by their creation or first modification date, with the oldest elements appearing on top.
-Respects original creation or modification dates, as per Newest on top.
+• Oldest on top: Sorts elements by their creation or first modification date, with the oldest elements appearing on top.
+This method respects original creation or modification dates, as per Newest on top.

 Select another relative

-This feature helps you navigate through the hierarchical structure of webpage elements.
-It's useful when you need to select a related element that's not directly accessible.
+The Select another relative feature helps you navigate the hierarchical structure of webpage elements.
+Use this feature when you need to select a related element that you cannot access directly.

 For example, if you've selected a heading within a banner and want to select the entire banner, click Select another relative and navigate to the parent element.